 No, it is better to air dry it as putting it in dryers can misshape it and mess with the interlocking fibers.

-Yes, you’re fine to iron felt.
+Yes, it's fine to iron felt.
 No need to use steam for it either.

 Dusty felt can be cleaned using a clothes brush to remove dust and lint.
 If it’s on your floor like a rug pad, you can also use a vacuum cleaner on a low setting.